Now it’s time we check out one of the fastest and the most premium VPN in the competition. I’m talking about ExpressVPN.

 ExpressVPN is probably the fastest VPN service I have ever reviewed.

-While I normally come across VPNs that are burdened down with encryption, ExpressVPN was a total bliss to use.
+While I normally come across VPNs that are burdened down with encryption, ExpressVPN was total bliss to use.

 Even though I was using the OpenVPN protocol, things didn’t felt any different.
 In fact, I couldn’t even tell if ExpressVPN was working, that’s how fast it is.